IHE/ITI.MHD/input/pagecontent/ITI-67.md

 The DocumentReference Resources returned shall be compliant with the FHIR specification http://hl7.org/fhir/R4/documentreference.html

-The DocumentReference Resources returned will be compliant with the [MHD metadata](metadata_maps.html) for the IHE restrictions on DocumentReference Resource and for a mapping from IHE Document Sharing profiles (e.g., XDS) to FHIR.
+The DocumentReference Resources returned will be compliant with the [MHD metadata](metadata_maps.html) for the IHE restrictions on DocumentReference Resource and for a [mapping to DocumentEntry](metadata_maps.html#documentEntry) from IHE Document Sharing profiles (e.g., XDS) to FHIR.
 Document Consumers should be robust to receiving DocumentReference Resources that are not IHE compliant.

 ###### Resource Bundling